sara-nl/clouddocs/vm-states.markdown

 The OS running on the VM does **not** notice anything.
 Persistent and non-persistent images will keep their changes for the next _Resume_ action.
 If the VM is deleted in this status, non-persistent images will loose their changes, but persistent images will keep their changes.

 When you _Resume_ the VM (with the _Play_ button), it is **not** immediately restored: the scheduler must allocate resources again (the PROLOG state), then it will go to BOOT and then RUNNING.
 And the OS will boot again.

+##  The reset button

+Under the reset button you can find the following actions:

+* Reboot
+* Reboot hard
+* Delete and recreate

+#### Reboot

+Can only be triggered when the VM is in state RUNNING.

+_Reboot_ leaves the VM in the RUNNING state.

+This state **keeps blocking the resources** that the VM holds, so your quota keeps ticking.

+The OS running on the VM receives the corresponding **ACPI** signal, so that it can shut down gracefully.
+Persistent and non-persistent images will keep their changes after the reboot because the VM is **not** deallocated.

+The OS will go through a graceful reboot sequence.